Gather ’round the campfire for a tale of a father’s woeful misdeeds with Bioshock Infinite.

 I frantically scramble to hit the ESC key and pause the game, hoping to shield my son from the violence with a pause menu.
 Despite years of PC gaming experience, I lose composure and scramble frantically for the ESC key.
 (I feel like Khan in Star Trek II.
 “The override!
 The override!
 Where is the override?!”)

 It’s over in the span of about 5 seconds.
 Guard A and B are both quickly dispatched.
 The game is finally paused.

 I quietly tilt my head to the side on my fingertips, trying to figure out what to tell my son.
-The manual for child rearing doesn’t quite cover this specific scenario aside from offering an appendix with phone numbers for good therapists.
+The manual for child-rearing doesn’t quite cover this specific scenario aside from an appendix of phone numbers for good therapists.

 “Can I see it again?”